Souvik-Kundu063/SCT_ML_2/README.md

 ## 📈 Results

-- Customers were divided into **5 clear segments** based on their purchasing behavior.
+- Customers were divided into **n number of clear segments** based on their purchasing behavior.
-- These segments help in designing **targeted marketing campaigns**.

 ---